-Starts on Wednesday, 26 October 2022 at 11:00 a.m. and ends on Thursay, 15 December 2022 at 11:00 p.m. (all times are listed in GMT+1).
-The organisation reserves the right to extend the end date.
-In this case, the extension will be notified through this website.
+Entries can be submitted from 9.00 a.m. on 26 October 2023 until 6 p.m. on 12 December 2023 (all times are listed in GMT+1).
+The organisation reserves the right to extend the end date, which will be announced through this website.

 Yes, you may modify the details until the end date to present a candidacy or until you close your candidacy by submitting it.